 Restaurants in Cardiff

-Be sure to taste the local food around Cardiff for a nice experience at some of its best restaurants where you will eat traditional welsh food and be amazed by the decor of most of the restaurants around the city.
-Let’s take a look at some of Cardiff’s restaurants that you may be interested to see.
+Be sure to taste the local food around Cardiff for a pleasant experience at some of its best restaurants, where you will eat traditional Welsh food and be amazed by the decor of most of the restaurants around the city.
+Let’s look at some of Cardiff’s restaurants that you may be interested in.

 Chapel 1877:

-Built-in 1877 and located in the city centre of Cardiff with French-Italian designs.
-The restaurant serves welsh style dishes, and after dinner, you can try the delicious desserts like tarts, or have a drink at the restaurant’s bar.
+Built in 1877 and located in the city centre, the restaurant has French-Italian designs.
+It serves Welsh-style dishes; after dinner, you can try delicious desserts like tarts or drinks at the restaurant’s bar.

 Milgi:

-A vegetarian restaurant serving healthy and vegetarian food, it’s also a market where you can buy food.
-You can feel the Cardiffian culture when you enter the restaurant with its local artwork and global music.
+A vegetarian restaurant serves healthy vegetarian food, and there is also a market where you can buy food.
+When you enter the restaurant, you can feel the Cardiffian culture with its local artwork and global music.

 Purple poppadom:

-The restaurant is considered one of the best in town with its Indian cuisine which is very popular in the UK.
-You will be really impressed with the high quality of the food served at this restaurant.
+The restaurant is considered one of the best in town.
+It serves Indian cuisine, which is very popular in the UK.
+You will be impressed with the high quality of the food served at this restaurant.

-These are the most famous and historic places in Cardiff.
-Of course, there are many more places to visit, but we picked some of the best places that are a must-visit if you’re ever in the city.
+These are the most famous and historic places in the city.
+Of course, there are many more places to visit, but we picked some of the best places to visit if you’re ever in the city.

 If you enjoyed this blog, check out some more places/things to do around Ireland and the UK: